Victims of sexual violence and assault may struggle with feelings of guilt, shame and sadness.

 How do I speak to my roommate if they were subjected to sexual assault?

 During such a difficult time, being a source of support to your roommate would be the most beneficial actions you can take.
 This can come in the form of being a good listener to them, making sure they are taking care of themselves, and showing empathy for them in their situation.
 Remember, we are Warriors and we look out for each other.
-If you believe that they may need counseling or someone specialized to speak with, you can contact our CAPS Office and discuss the situation with counseling personnel.
-If it is after hours, you can contact Women’s Resources of Monroe County 24-hour hotline at (570) 421-4200 or contact the University Police at (570) 422-3064.
+If you believe that they may need counseling or someone specialized to speak with, you can contact the ESU Counseling and Psychological Services Office (CAPS) and discuss the situation with counseling personnel.
+If it is after hours, you can contact the SAFE Monroe 24-hour hotline at (570) 421-4200 or contact the ESU University Police at (570) 422-3064 or 911.

 Here are a few good ideas: